3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 tool for the Unity game engine.
 This application will be free to use for UCF students and potentially added to the Unity Asset Store for use by indie game developers.
-The only similar application that is currently available is Intel^®^ RealSense™, which does not offer the 3D scene segmentation features to help developers with level creation that we are planning.
+The only similar application that is currently available is Intel® RealSense™, which does not offer the 3D scene segmentation features to help developers with level creation that we are planning.